DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-This section describes properties that are common for all widgets.
+This section describes properties that are common for all UI components.

 ---